xsf/xmpp.org/content/blog/2022-04-05-newsletter.md

 ![XSF and Google Summer of Code 2022](/images/logos/GSoC_2022_Logo.png "XSF and Google Summer of Code 2022")

-- The XSF is planning to participate in [Google Summer of Code 2022 (GSoC)](https://xmpp.org/community/gsoc-2022/).
+- The XSF has been accepted as hosting organization at [Google Summer of Code 2022 (GSoC)](https://xmpp.org/community/gsoc-2022/).
 If you are interested in participating as a student, mentor or as a project in general, please [add your ideas and reach out to us](https://wiki.xmpp.org/web/Google_Summer_of_Code_2022).
+The contributor application period has begun already, so be quick!
-- All XSF members are called to vote in the currently on-going [member applications](https://wiki.xmpp.org/web/Membership_Applications_Q1_2022).
+- XMPP Newsletter via mail: We migrated to our [own mail-list server](https://mail.jabber.org/mailman/listinfo/newsletter) and stopped using Tinyletter.
+Its read-only and you will receive the XMPP Newsletter on a monthly basis.
+It also eliminates the privacy concerns with Tinyletter.

 ## XSF fiscal hosting projects